jhudsl/Reproducibility_in_Cancer_Informatics/.github/ISSUE_TEMPLATE/course-feature-request.md

 ---
-name: Course Template Feature Request
+name: Course Feature Request
-about: Suggest an idea for the course templates
+about: Suggest an idea for the course
 title: ''
 labels: ''
 assignees: cansavvy